 The allegations may not be true, but we will need to look into them thoroughly.
 The use of child labour is a serious criminal offence and that may also mean that the products being supplied become "criminal property".
-Buying criminal property is money laundering, so you would need to report this to the Global Head of Security, Head of Corporate Legal Services or Legal Director - Australia.
+Buying criminal property is money laundering, so you would need to report this to the Group Head of Security, or Legal Function leader in your relevant Hub.